I Am Running XFCE On My Proxmox Host?!

 Then I bought a third mini PC with a Ryzen 3550H CPU.
 This older CPU roughly comparable to the Intel N100 in both power consumption and horsepower, but the Ryzen has an integrated GPU that is 3 or 4 times faster.

-These two extra Proxmox nodes have both been sitting on my desk for enough weeks just waiting for me to have another good idea.
+These two extra Proxmox nodes have both been sitting on my desk for enough weeks just waiting for me install them in their permanent homes that it getting another hare-brained idea was inevitable.
 I at least am hoping that my new idea is a good idea!

 Installing XFCE on the Proxmox install was easy!

 I just had to run apt install task-xfce-desktop.
 Aside from creating a non-root user account for myself, that was it.
-You will have to either reboot or manually fire up lightdm yourself, but that was the whole job completed.
+You will have to either reboot or manually fire up lightdm yourself, and you’ll be able to log into XFCE.

 I don’t believe Proxmox uses network-manager, so the network controls in XFCE aren’t going to work.
 That is fantastic, because I wouldn’t want XFCE goobering up my Proxmox networking settings!